 - Rumination Disorder

-Anorexia is not getting enough calories in, which leads to a significantly low body weight.
-The person with Anorexia will also show an intense fear of gaining weight or becoming fat.
-Or if the fear is not shown, there is still persistent behavior that interferes with weight gain, even though weight is significantly low.
-While suffering from Anorexia, a person also has a hard time recognizing the seriousness of their current weight, or is unable to see how thin or underweight they are, or the person is very reliant on their body weight and shape for their self-evaluation.
+Anorexia Nervosa (anorexia) involves not getting enough calories in, which leads to a significantly low body weight.
+People struggling with anorexia have an intense fear of gaining weight or becoming fat.
+Even if the fear is not obvious, there is persistent behavior that interferes with weight gain, even though weight is significantly low.
+People struggling with anorexia have a hard time recognizing the reality of their current weight.

 What is Body Dysmorphic Disorder?

-Body dysmorphic disorder (BDD) is characterized as an obsession with an imaginary defect in physical appearance or an extreme concern with a slight physical blemish, which other individuals may not even recognize.
-Individuals with BDD have misconceived beliefs regarding their body and the most common body parts for both men and women to have false misconceptions about are skin, hair and nose.
-Others include eyes, teeth, chin, legs, lips and height.
+Body Dysmorphic Disorder (BDD) is an obsession with an imaginary defect in physical appearance or an extreme concern with a slight physical blemish, which others may not even see.
+People struggling with body dysmorphic disorder have inaccurate perceptions of their body and often specific body parts, such as the hair, skin and nose.

 What is Pica?

 Pica involves eating substances that have no nutritional value for at least one month.
 Someone struggling with pica might eat a substance like ice, clay, soil or paper.

 Rumination Disorder consists of repeated regurgitation of food for at least one month.
 This includes re-chewing, re-swallowing or spitting out food.